mehdii08/marvel/README.md

 Marvel characters demo app

 ## Summary
-This repository provides a mobile application sources code developed by __Flutter__ for __Android__ and __ios__ devices.
+This repository provides a mobile application sources code developed by __Flutter__ for __Android__ and __iOS__ devices.
 Contains The main page presents a list of Marvel Characters and The details page can be reached by clicking on each item.

 ### Official Marvel API documents : [Marvel Docs](https://developer.marvel.com/docs)